Step-by-step setup guide

 What image size do you provide to my clients?

 In most cases, images are resized automatically.
 For license purchases that specify a size in pixels or a file size (e.g. Royalty-Free, Rights Managed Web uses), the buyer gets an image exactly the size purchased.
-For low-res downloads, we deliver an 800x800 pixel image that has your watermark applied, if it was applied upon upload.
+For free low-res downloads, we deliver an 800x600 pixel image that has your watermark applied, if it was applied upon upload.

 In all other cases where a digital file has to be delivered, we deliver the high-resolution image you have uploaded, without modification.